-Ideally FFP3 mask should be discarded after each patient encounter and after aerosol generating procedures.
-It should also be discarded when;
+FFP3 masks should be discarded after each patient encounter and after aerosol generating procedures.
+It should also be discarded when:

 - it becomes damaged or deformed;

-- no longer forms an effective seal to the face; becomes wet or visibly dirty;
+- no longer forms an effective seal to the face;

+- becomes wet or visibly dirty;

-- breathing becomes difficult;
+- breathing becomes difficult:

 - or if it becomes contaminated with blood,

 - Respiratory or nasal secretions, or other bodily fluids from patients.